Multimedia Journalism

 After graduating with a degree in Communications my career took another turn with one of the nation’s largest specialty magazine publishers.
 I discovered that it was an exciting and energetic place to hang my hat.

-Leaping into the glossy world of newsstand magazines with longer lead times and consumer oriented subjects became a calling card.
+Leaping into the glossy world of newsstand specialty magazines with longer lead times and consumer oriented subjects, became a calling card.
 Later, the roles shifted from editor-in-chief and Internet editorial director to producer of branded television and video projects.
-My story subjects revolve around working dogs, fast cars and overlanding type adventuring in a 1986 VW Vanagon camper.
+My portfolio revolves around working dogs, fast cars and overlanding type adventuring.

-Consider this Website my portfolio.
+Consider this Website a glance at what I enjoy.
 I always welcome freelance inquiries.
 But enough about me.

 Here’s my tip to you.
 Consider Blogging if you have a Website.
 It’s fun, and offers something to your online supporters.
 By Blogging with a purpose you drive traffic, and engage readers.